-Located in the Garden District, Lafayette Cemetery No. 1 is a non-denominational, non-segregated burying ground shaded by groves of lush greenery.
+Located in the Garden District, Lafayette Cemetery No. 1 is a non-denominational, non-segregated burial ground shaded by groves of lush greenery and opulent homes.
 Built in 1833, the cryptic land, which exudes a strong sense of Southern gothic, is the oldest of seven municipal, city-operated cemeteries in New Orleans.
-Named after the city of its own name, the Lafayette Cemetery No. 1 is the place where many society tombs such as the Independent Order of Odd Fellows, the German Presbyterian Community, the Home for Destitute Orphan Boys, and the New Orleans Home for the Incurables, were laid to rest.
+Named after the city of Lafayette, this cemetery is the final resting place of some of the city’s outcasts, including the Independent Order of Odd Fellows, the German Presbyterian Community, the Home for Destitute Orphan Boys, and the New Orleans Home for the Incurables.
 However, the most popular residents of the graveyard are fictional, considering author and native New Orleanian, Anne Rice, used the place as inspiration for burying The Mayfair Witches and viciously evil vampire Lestat.

 Established by the Firemen’s Charitable and Benevolent Association, the Greenwood Cemetery was founded in 1855.
 Greenwood is one of New Orleans’ largest cemeteries in volume, housing over 20,500 lots.
 Even though the entrance is adorned by five beautiful memorials, tombs in this cemetery are arranged to create maximum capacity.
-The memorials include the Firemen’s monument, a neo-gothic design inspired by Sir Walter Scott’s monument in Edinburgh, the Elk’s tomb, erected in 1912 by Weiblen as a symbol of fraternity, and the tombs of Michael J. Mckay and John Fitzpatrick.
+The memorials include the Firemen’s monument, a neo-gothic design inspired by Sir Walter Scott’s Monument in Edinburgh, the Elk’s tomb, erected in 1912 by Weiblen as a symbol of fraternity, and the tombs of Michael J. Mckay and John Fitzpatrick.